Aisha Diori: Career and Ballroom

 In February 2014, Diori began working for the Schomburg Center for Research in Black Culture in Harlem as Special Events Manager.
 Diori has secured successful rentals, created robust public programs, created grassroot fundraising and events for the Schomburg.
 She curates and manages the Schomburg First Fridays event series.

 Aisha also has an entertainment spin to her existing experience in events.
 She is a comedian and event MC for many events within the Black Diaspora such as (Miss Nigeria USA pageant, Nigeria Ent Awards, African Diaspora Awards, Afropolitan NYC, Africa Restaurant Week, Schomburg Center Comic Book Festival Cosplay, BAM Black Comix Festival, MASCARA Trans Day Of Remembrance Conference, First Fridays at the Schomburg, One Africa Music Week NYC, Afro beats To The World at PlayStation Theater 2019, NYC Black Pride NYC to name a few).
-She has also created a fun comedic character named “Ms. Ayodele”, who is a no holds barred sassy Nigerian Mother/Aunty who gives unsolicited advice on YouTube.
-You can also catch her on The Abs Show on Mina TV Africa where she and her co-hosts bring you up to speed on popular culture topics in Africa.
+She has also created a comedic character named “Ms. Ayodele”, who is a no holds barred Nigerian Mother/Aunty who gives unsolicited advice on YouTube.
+You can also catch her on The Abs Show on Mina TV Africa, where she and her co-hosts bring you up to speed on popular culture topics in Africa.

 Aisha also has an entertainment spin to her existing experience in events.
-She is a comedian and event MC for many events within the Black Diaspora such as (Miss Nigeria USA pageant, Nigeria Ent Awards, African Diaspora Awards, Afropolitan NYC, Africa Restaurant Week, Schomburg Center Comic Book Festival Cosplay, BAM Black Comix Festival, MASCARA Trans Day Of Remembrance Conference, First Fridays at the Schomburg, One Africa Music Week NYC, Afro beats To The World at PlayStation Theater 2019, NYC Black Pride NYC to name a few).
-She has also created a fun comedic character named “Ms. Ayodele”, who is a no holds barred sassy Nigerian Mother/Aunty who gives unsolicited advice on YouTube.
-You can also catch heron The Abs Show on Mina TV Africa where she and her co-hosts bring you up to speed on popular culture topics in Africa.
+She is a comedian and event MC for many events within the Black Diaspora such as Miss Nigeria USA pageant, Nigeria Ent Awards, African Diaspora Awards, Afropolitan NYC, Africa Restaurant Week, Schomburg Center Comic Book Festival Cosplay, BAM Black Comix Festival, MASCARA Trans Day Of Remembrance Conference, First Fridays at the Schomburg, One Africa Music Week NYC, Afro beats To The World at PlayStation Theater 2019, and NYC Black Pride NYC.
+She has a comedic YouTube channel where she plays the character "Ms. Ayodele," a no holds barred sassy Nigerian Mother/Aunty who gives unsolicited advice.
+She is also a host on The Abs Show on Mina TV Africa where she and her co-hosts discuss topics in African popular culture.